 It’s no secret that Bitcoin is slow and reaches 10 transactions per second at best.
 And its PoW consensus mechanism mining requires the network to use tremendous resources.

-Therefore, solutions like Layer Two, Proof-of-Stake (PoS), Directed Acyclic Graphs (DAGs) come to facilitate the performance of blockchain.
+Therefore, solutions like Layer Two, Lightning Network.
+Proof-of-Stake (PoS), Directed Acyclic Graphs (DAGs) come to facilitate the performance of blockchain.

 In terms of Interoperability

 Blockchain and cryptocurrency are lacking an interoperability protocol.
 And currently, the only way to jump from a blockchain to another is only to take your cryptocurrency and trade it for another in a third-party exchange.